The geometry of the moduli space of odd spin curves: Families of stable spin curves

 \section{Families of stable spin curves}

 We briefly review some relevant facts about the moduli space $\ss_g^-$ that will be used throughout the paper, see also \cite{C}, \cite{F3}, \cite{Lud} for details.
 As a matter of notation, we follow the convention set in \cite{FL}; if $\textbf{M}$ is a Deligne-Mumford stack, then we denote by $\mathcal{M}$ its associated coarse moduli space.
+Sligthly abusing notation, if $C$ is a smooth curve of genus $g$ and $\eta\in \mbox{Pic}^{g-1}(C)$ an isolated odd theta-characteristic, that is, satisfying $h^0(C, \eta)=1$, we define the \emph{support} $\mbox{supp}(\eta):=\mbox{supp}(D)$, where $D\in C_{g-1}$ is the unique effective divisor with $\eta=\OO_C(D)$.
+An isolated theta-characteristic $\eta$ is said to be non-reduced if $\mbox{supp}(\eta)$ is a non-reduced divisor on $C$.

+A connected, nodal curve $X$ is called \emph{quasi-stable}, if for any component $E\subset X$ which is isomorphic to $\PP^1$, one has that (i) $k_E:=|E\cap \overline{(X-E)}|\geq 2$, and (ii) any two rational components $E, E'\subset X$ with $k_E=k_{E'}\geq 2$ are disjoint.
+Such irreducible components are called \emph{exceptional}.
+We recall the following definition from \cite{C}: